 Dysert O’Dea Castle & Clare Archaeology Centre,

-For information and tours from October to April, contact Tommy Moloney on the email address above or the following telephone number:
+For general information, or details of tours from October to April, contact Jonathan Barry on the email address above, or on the following telephone number:

 How to find us